TUW-GEO-python-intro/General-Information/README.md

 much detail.
 We will however try to give you a good overview of the available tools so that you can explore further on your own.

+Computers are provided in the EDV Lab but you are encouraged to bring your own laptop so that you have a portable development environment.

 ## Git

 You might already wonder what the introduction to this course is doing on